I am way too young for this!

 What is Perimenopause?

-Perimenopause also referred to as pre-menopause or early menopause is the length of time before and one year after the final menstrual period, during which ovarian hormonal patterns change.
+Perimenopause, also referred to as premenopause, is one of the stages of menopause and is defined by the time surrounding menopause.
+It is the length of time before and one year after the final menstrual period, during which ovarian hormonal patterns change.
+Perimenopause occurs as a direct result of the ovaries gradually producing less estrogen with the passage of time.
 The average age at which irregular cycles develop is approximately age 47 but in many cases can start as early as 35 years old.
-Like menopause, perimenopause is a normal part of a woman's life cycle.
-Generally, the ages at which your mother and older sisters began menopause and perimenopause are a good indication of when you might expect to start experiencing the symptoms of being premenopausal.
+Like menopause, perimenopause is a normal part of a woman’s life cycle.
+Generally, the ages at which your mother and older sisters began menopausal transition are a good indication of when you might expect to start experiencing perimenopausal symptoms.
 If you smoke, it is likely that you will start perimenopause a year or two earlier than you would have if you didn’t smoke.

-The length pre menopause varies for each woman, starting either just a few months before menopause or even several years before being menopausal.
-Women can experience many of the same signs of menopause and can find relief with bioidentical hormone therapy.
+Although the length pf perimenopause varies for each woman, the average length is 4 years (but can be as short as a few months), and can begin either just a few months before menopause or even several years before being menopausal.
+Perimenopausal women can experience many of the same signs of menopause as menopausal women do and can also find relief with bio-identical hormone therapy.

 - Irregular Periods